Use database

 const createTable = `

-CREATE TABLE IF NOT EXISTS contacts (
+CREATE TABLE IF NOT EXISTS demo.contacts (

 id serial PRIMARY KEY,